 In this section we introduce a model with multiple agents, specify the dynamics of each agent's inventory and wealth processes based on the prices they quote, and specify the optimization problem that each agent attempts to solve.
 Additionally, and distinct from the previous section with only one agent, we give the dynamics of the distribution of inventory across all agents in the mean-field limit, and finally we define the corresponding notion of equilibrium.
-This model is similar to that of \cite{gallego2014dynamic}, and while we initially consider a finite number of agents we will only search for equilibrium in the mean-field limit of an infinite number of agents because this allows for more tractability and further analysis of the solution.
+This model is similar to that of \cite{gallego2014dynamic}, and while we initially consider a finite number of agents we will only search for equilibrium in the mean-field limit of an infinite number of agents because this lowers the complexity of numerical computation, thus allowing further analysis of the solution.

 We consider a finite collection of agents indexed by $i\in\{1,\dots,M\}$ aiming to liquidate shares of a given product.
-The reference price process is the same as Equation \eqref{eqn:Midprice}.
+The reference price process is the same as in equation \eqref{eqn:ReferenceProcess}.